-CZECH REPUBLIC Removal or relocation of buildings Spend the rest of buildings and functional use life HUNGARY Removal or relocation of dykes SLOVENIA Measure U2 - Natural water retention measures Measure U3 - River basin wide land use adaptation SERBIA Removal of potential sources of pollution in case of floods from flood hazard areas Removal of structures illegally built in flood hazard areas BOSNIA AND HERZEGOVINA Relocation of most endangered population based on risk map data Relocation of any potentially dangerous industrial facilities away from the flood risk areas ROMANIA Analysis of technical and economic possibilities for the relocation of buildings from flood zones with water depths greater than 1-1.5 m to other areas with lower water depths (corresponding to the event with a probability of 1%), with the identification of legal solutions and funding sources.
+- Removal or relocation of buildings - Spend the rest of buildings and functional use life

+Removal or relocation of dykes

+- Measure U2 Natural water retention measures - Measure U3 River basin wide land use adaptation

+- Removal of potential sources of pollution in case of floods from flood hazard areas - Removal of structures illegally built in flood hazard areas

+- Relocation of most endangered population based on risk map data - Relocation of any potentially dangerous industrial facilities away from the flood risk areas

+Analysis of technical and economic possibilities for the relocation of buildings from flood zones with water depths greater than 1-1.5 m to other areas with lower water depths (corresponding to the event with a probability of 1%), with the identification of legal solutions and funding sources.

-BULGARIA Removal of illegally built constructions, barriers, and other artificial obstacles located in the river's beds or in the gullies Closure and reclamation of unused and abandoned industrial and contaminated sites MOLDOVA Removal or relocation of buildings UKRAINE Settling out of population from the flood hazard area Change of land use Reduction Measure to adapt receptors to GERMANY reduce the adverse consequences in the event of a Flood adapted renovation flood actions on buildings, Physical protection of buildings public networks, etc Flood adapted handling of water-hazardous substances Conceptions / studies / expertise Information and training Research and development projects and best practice projects AUSTRIA Object oriented measures Definition of a framework for implementation and maintenance of flood protection and mitigation measures.
+Reduction Measure to adapt receptors to reduce the adverse consequences in the event of a flood actions on buildings, public networks, etc BULGARIA Removal of illegally built constructions, barriers, and other artificial obstacles located in the river's beds or in the gullies Closure and reclamation of unused and abandoned industrial and contaminated sites MOLDOVA Removal or relocation of buildings UKRAINE Settling out of population from the flood hazard area Change of land use GERMANY Flood adapted renovation Physical protection of buildings Flood adapted handling of water-hazardous substances Conceptions / studies / expertise Information and training Research and development projects and best practice projects AUSTRIA Object oriented measures Definition of a framework for implementation and maintenance of flood protection and mitigation measures. -- ----------- -- --

-CZECH REPUBLIC

-Individual flood protection measures
+• Individual flood protection measures

-SLOVAKIA

-optimisation of floodplains zoning with respect to existing infrastructure
+• optimisation of floodplains zoning with respect to existing infrastructure

-HUNGARY

-training local defence leaders, municipality responsible groups
+- training local defence leaders, municipality responsible groups

-update or create local defence plans
+- update or create local defence plans

-update regional localization plans
+- update regional localization plans

-SLOVENIA

-Measure U8 - Individual flood protection measures
+• Measure U8 - Individual flood protection measures

-SERBIA

-Reassessment of the flood protection level and optimisation of the size of flood protected areas

-Local flood protection measures (on single or group of buildings), wherever possible

-Reassessment and modification of vulnerable infrastructure (especially road and railroad crossings on rivers)

-Training and encouraging population to implement flood self-protection measures
+- Reassessment of the flood protection level and optimisation of the size of flood protected areas - Local flood protection measures (on single or group of buildings), wherever possible - Reassessment and modification of vulnerable infrastructure (especially road and railroad crossings on rivers) - Training and encouraging population to implement flood self-protection measures infrastructure facilities in floodplains

-BOSNIA AND HERZEGOVINA

-Promotion of good practice for the construction of residential and
+• Promotion of good practice for the construction of residential and